nft-rainbow/rainbow-sdk-go/docs/ServicesContractDeployDto.md

 HasTokensBurnable returns a boolean if a field has been set.

+### GetTokensTransferableByAdmin

+`func (o *ServicesContractDeployDto) GetTokensTransferableByAdmin() bool`

+GetTokensTransferableByAdmin returns the TokensTransferableByAdmin field if non-nil, zero value otherwise.

+### GetTokensTransferableByAdminOk

+`func (o *ServicesContractDeployDto) GetTokensTransferableByAdminOk() (*bool, bool)`

+GetTokensTransferableByAdminOk returns a tuple with the TokensTransferableByAdmin field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTokensTransferableByAdmin

+`func (o *ServicesContractDeployDto) SetTokensTransferableByAdmin(v bool)`

+SetTokensTransferableByAdmin sets TokensTransferableByAdmin field to given value.

+### HasTokensTransferableByAdmin

+`func (o *ServicesContractDeployDto) HasTokensTransferableByAdmin() bool`

+HasTokensTransferableByAdmin returns a boolean if a field has been set.

-### GetTokensTransferable
+### GetTokensTransferableByUser

-`func (o *ServicesContractDeployDto) GetTokensTransferable() bool`
+`func (o *ServicesContractDeployDto) GetTokensTransferableByUser() bool`

-GetTokensTransferable returns the TokensTransferable field if non-nil, zero value otherwise.
+GetTokensTransferableByUser returns the TokensTransferableByUser field if non-nil, zero value otherwise.

-### GetTokensTransferableOk
+### GetTokensTransferableByUserOk

-`func (o *ServicesContractDeployDto) GetTokensTransferableOk() (*bool, bool)`
+`func (o *ServicesContractDeployDto) GetTokensTransferableByUserOk() (*bool, bool)`

-GetTokensTransferableOk returns a tuple with the TokensTransferable field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetTokensTransferableByUserOk returns a tuple with the TokensTransferableByUser field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetTokensTransferable
+### SetTokensTransferableByUser

-`func (o *ServicesContractDeployDto) SetTokensTransferable(v bool)`
+`func (o *ServicesContractDeployDto) SetTokensTransferableByUser(v bool)`

-SetTokensTransferable sets TokensTransferable field to given value.
+SetTokensTransferableByUser sets TokensTransferableByUser field to given value.

-### HasTokensTransferable
+### HasTokensTransferableByUser

-`func (o *ServicesContractDeployDto) HasTokensTransferable() bool`
+`func (o *ServicesContractDeployDto) HasTokensTransferableByUser() bool`

-HasTokensTransferable returns a boolean if a field has been set.
+HasTokensTransferableByUser returns a boolean if a field has been set.

 ### GetTransferCooldownTime